Randomized CP Tensor Decomposition: Randomized CP Decomposition

 \subsection{Optimization Strategies}

-While there exist several optimization strategies for minimizing the objective function defined in \eqref{eq:cCPopt}, we consider alternating least squares (ALS) and block coordinate descent (BCD).
-Both methods are suitable to deal with a compressed tensor $\tB \in \mathbb{R}^{k \times \cdots \times k}$, where $k\geq R$.
+{ There are several optimization strategies for minimizing the objective function defined in \eqref{eq:cCPopt}, of which} we consider, alternating least squares (ALS) and block coordinate descent (BCD).
+Both methods are suitable to operate on a compressed tensor $\tB \in \mathbb{R}^{k \times \cdots \times k}$, where $k\geq R$.
 The optimization problem \eqref{eq:CPopt} is reformulated